Hume Band vs Whoop: I Wore Both for Months

 Unique Differentiators

-• Hume Band: Focus on longevity, metabolic capacity, no required subscription, extremely lightweight, integration with Hume Body Pod for body composition tracking.
+- Hume Band: Focus on longevity, metabolic capacity, no required subscription, extremely lightweight, blood pressure trend tracking on the 2.0 and integration with the Hume Body Pod for body composition tracking.

-• Whoop: Proven daily strain/recovery system, community and team challenges, polished app, wearable charging pack, and athlete validation in professional sports.
+- Whoop: Proven daily strain and recovery system, specific exercise logging, community and team challenges, polished app, wearable charging pack and athlete validation in professional sports.

 Hume vs Whoop: Which Should You Choose?